jstriker87/mpv-progress-sync-cross-platform/README.md

 - This also means that saving the location across devices will not work (due to the hashing process mpv uses to store the file location and name)

 - This script solves this problem by only using the filename being opened
-- The script hashes the names of the files being opened using md5 so the names of the saved location files are private
+- The script stores the names of the files being opened using a hashing process so the names of the saved location files are private
 - You can synchronise your different devices folders that store your media files progress in mpv that store your save positions using sync services such as [Syncthing](https://syncthing.net/)
+    - This allows you to sync your progress of a media file in mpv very easily

 ## Requirements
 - mpv or mpv-android